emanuel-epifani/emanuel-epifani/README.md

 ## Briefly, a Biologist with a passion for Code
-- 👨‍💻 I’m a software developer at IOMA, in Turin 🏢
+- 👨‍💻 I’m a software developer at ORBYTA, in Turin 🏢

-- ⌨️ Code mainly in Python/NestJs and SqlServer 💻
+- ⌨️ Code mainly in Python/Node -> sql/Nosql db 💻

-- ☁️ Sometimes I play with Docker and Kubernetes 🌐

 - 🌱 In my (little) free time I like to play basketball 🏀